APCGitHub/rets-rabbit-v2-craft2/README.md

 {% rrPaginate searchCriteria as pageInfo, results %}
 ```

+#### rrPaginate Parameters

+* searchCriteria - An instance of `RetsRabbit_SearchCriteriaModel`
+* pageInfo - Craft\PaginationVariable just like with the native `pagination` tag
+* results - Array of results.
+Will be null if an error occurred and an empty array if not results were found.

 #### SearchCriteria

 The main difference in our `rrPaginate` tag compared to the native `paginate` tag is that it expects a `RetsRabbit_SearchCriteriaModel` as the first parameter.
 You can get an instance of a search criteria model in the following manner.